Rufus Youngblood

 Rufus Wayne Youngblood, Jr. (January 13, 1924 – October 2, 1996) was a United States Secret Service agent best known for using his body to shield Vice President Lyndon B. Johnson during the assassination of John F. Kennedy in Dallas, Texas on November 22, 1963.

 Early life

 Youngblood was born in Macon, Georgia.
 His father was a railroad worker who died in a rail accident when Rufus was only two.
 He was left with his mother, whose permission he asked before enlisting in the United States Army Air Corps during World War II.
-He was a waist gunner in the 91st bomb group 324 bomb squadron on some of America's first bombing raids on Germany.
+He was a waist gunner in the 324th Bombardment Squadron on some of America's first bombing raids on Germany.
 He earned a Purple Heart during the war.

 After the war, he obtained a degree in electrical engineering from Georgia Institute of Technology in Atlanta.
 He joined the Secret Service in March 1951, having obtained the job ahead of thirty-four applicants for the post.
 Initially he dealt with financial fraud in the office in Atlanta.
 In 1953, after having impressed superiors, he was assigned to White House detail.